jbrown7407/CapstoneReact2/README.md

 Dinnder App

 Tinder but for food.
 Random meals are presented with links to order.
+Includes a back-end for storing meals and a front end React app used for rendering views.

 Link:  <br />